lazzarello/diy-film-festival/README.md

 ### Github Pages (zero dollars)

 Github is a platform used by software engineers to develop code collaboratively.
-It also canhosts websites, neat!
+It also can host websites, neat!
 Here's how to set one up. **Jargon Watch:** *a repo* is what you are looking at right now. *forking a repo* is what you are about to do.
 It's a fancy way of making a copy with a reference back to the original.

 1. [Create an account on Github](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 2. [Fork this repository](https://github.com/lazzarello/diy-film-festival/fork) by clicking the icon that says fork.
-3. When you see a screen looking similar to this one again, click the little gear that says Settings.
+3. When you see a screen looking similar to this one, click the little gear that says Settings.
 5. In the left menu that says Code and automation, click Pages.
 6. Under Source, from the pulldown select `main` and click Save.
 7. After a moment there should be a link to a URL where you can view this website, like, right now.
 This DNS name will end in `github.io` which is something we can change later.